KU Dining FAQ's

 - Parent/Guardian Meals: Parents/Guardians can accompany their student in the residential dining centers for two meals per month.
 Parents/Guardians will sign in at the cashier station.

 - Retail Pass: A meal equivalency in the retail locations: Underground, Market, Courtside Café, Mortar & Pestle, The Studio Grill, Southside, and certain JayBreaks.
-For the All Access and 50 Block plan, one Retail Pass is allowed per day.
+For the All Access Plan, one Retail Pass is allowed per day; for the 50 Meal Block Plan, Retail Pass is unrestricted.

 - 14 Meals and 10 Meals weekly plans reset early Monday morning.